 It drives through a six-speed gearbox, and it's nice that neither engine nor gearbox is traditionally Citroen-like in feel.
 The 'box is precise and slick, while the engine does its best work at the top end, yet pulls well from the mid-range onwards and makes a willing noise throughout the range.

 The thrills of the DSport can also be had with a rather more frugal 1.6-litre HDi diesel.
 The gains in improved fuel economy, although impressive, come at a cost.
-The petrol motor makes for a far better car.
+It's not a bad performer, with 0-62mph taking 9.7sec, but the petrol motor makes for a far better car.

 Handling is tidy rather than stupendous, but it's engaging enough.
-Limits are respectable; initially it'll understeer, of course, but there's some playfulness in the chassis if you give it a lift or a bung.
-A Ford Fiesta Zetec S would shade it for engagement, but the DS3 would give a Mini Cooper a run for its money, which is no mean feat.
+Limits are respectable; initially it'll understeer, of course, but there's some playfulness in the chassis if you provoke it.
+A well specified Ford Fiesta would shade it for engagement, but the DS3 would give a Mini Cooper a run for its money, which is no mean feat.